AndersDeath/diary2/README.md

 One more thing.
 I feel very comfortable in Yerevan.
 I think the new step of my life has been started.

-# 03 June 2022 - Tuesday - Yerevan
+# 03 June 2022 - Friday - Yerevan

 I've slept well.
+I finished a lot of deals and had a lot of conversations wth my collegs.
+Today the wine fenst has been started in Yerevan.
+Unfortunately I have restictions and cannot drink alcohol, but It still fun.
+Tomorrow will be weekend.
+I want to sleep a bit and walk.
+I also want to reduce my weight.
+Yerevan is nice place for it, becaouse there are a lot of hills and stairs.
+It is very good cardio.
+I've recieved several emails from potentional firms.
+One have to prepare one case, make two calls next week.
+So, I can resume that this Friday was good.